mrchan64/VoiceRoutingWrld/README.md

 Some key features we have:

--Recent Twitter activity map
+- Recent Twitter activity map
--Route functionality indoors between two room names in the same building -Route functionality indoors between two room names in different buildings -Optimized POI routing for user convenience
+- Route functionality indoors between two room names in the same building
+- Route functionality indoors between two room names in different buildings
+- Optimized POI routing for user convenience
--Live routing from user's current position to given destination -Complete Voice control for all of the above features and more
+- Live routing from user's current position to given destination
+- Complete Voice control for all of the above features and more

 ### Inspiration